webplatform/docs-wpd/Infrastructure/procedures/Replacing_a_VM/index.md

 '''Note'''; the output of the commands shown here were done from the staging deployment level.

+== Introduction ==

+WebPlatform infrastructure is designed to run on the "cloud" with a set of VMs that can be replaced at will.
+Our infrastructure and scripts are specifically crafted to communicate with an [http://www.openstack.org/ OpenStack cluster].
+Our infrastructure runs currently on '''[http://www.dreamhost.com/cloud/computing/ DreamCompute]''', a managed OpenStack cluster graciously sponsored to us by  ''[http://www.dreamhost.com/ DreamHost]''.

+In this exercise we will replace a app2 VM with another that has more ''vRAM'' and ''vCPU''.

 == Procedure ==

-In this exercise we will replace a app2 VM a bigger one.

 Technically OpenStack allows us to "resize" a VM and after a few minutes get the new capacity.
 Depending of the OpenStack deployment, its even possible to make such resizes without interruption.